Master Greg Macy, Master Instructor

 In December of 2015, Mr. Robinson graduated from CSU with a Bachelor’s degree in Business Administration, with concentrations in Finance and Accounting.
 His extracurricular talents extend from illustration to backflips to balloon breaking.

-Mr. Cole Worth, Instructor
+Mr. Cole Worth, Lead Instructor

 Cole Worth was initiated into the martial arts at the age of six, studying Taekwondo under Sensei Jean at Young Champions in Denver through the fifth grade, then at her own school, Five Star Martial Arts in Brighton.
 He also took Wushu instruction from the sensei’s son, adding new sets of moves to his arsenal.